Feeling particular about Puglia?

 And you probably haven’t heard of them.
 Setting you up with a knowledgeable local – the kind who’ll get you in anywhere – you’ll travel to the UNESCO World Heritage town of Alberobello, with its iconic Trulli buildings.
 Dating back to the 1500s (as a tax-dodging swindle by the local Acquaviva family), these houses remain in use to this day.
 Even the local church, Sant’Antonio, is executed in this style.
 We can also introduce you to winding Ostuni, whose historic roads swirl around the white-washed hill; with each new level revealing an increasingly staggering view.
 And we know the perfect little lunch spot, tucked away behind the main streets.
 We’re talking big, meat or vegetable-filled focaccia served with aplomb (and the obligatory can of ice-cold fizz).

-Matera, located in the neighbouring area of Basilicata, is an ancient hillside settlement that, over the years, has built up and built down: excavating caves and stores into the limestone itself.
-Beneath its historic streets lies the Citta Sotterranea, or Underground City.
+Matera, located in the neighboring area of Basilicata, is an ancient hillside settlement that, over the years, has built up and built down: excavating caves and stores into the limestone itself.
+Beneath its historic streets lies the Citta Sotterranea, or Subway City.
 Luckily, our guides not only know the history – but were actually born here.
 Other areas, such as Sassi – which was excavated in 1952 – house hidden gems such as the Casa Grotta di Vico Solitario and the rock-cut church of St. Lucia alle Malve, with its intact 13th-century frescoes.
 This boisterous and unusual architecture is typical of the region and matched nowhere else in Italy.
 Our guides will get you access to its most intriguing and unknown areas.
 Sometimes a familiar face is enough to get you into otherwise closed-off areas.
 We were once given a rare tour of an ancient olive press, buried deep in the city’s caverns.
 A Black Tomato guide got us there.
 Thanks Rosa.

 To put it another way, each and every town in Puglia has its own remarkable look and identity.
 And because our guides and drivers know these places as their home, you’ll be guaranteed a truly local perspective.